Chaos-Engineers/event-sourcing/readme.md

 ---

 ## System Requirements:
-You need to have Docker, K3D, kubectl, make, jq and helm installed.
+You need to have Docker, K3D, kubectl, okteto, make, jq and helm installed.
 The following instructions are in the `provision.sh` bash script in the root of the project.

 ### Docker:
 curl -s get.docker.com | sh